Waar 2

 Waar 2 is an upcoming Pakistani action-thriller film directed & written by Hassan Rana.
 It is a sequel to Bilal Lashari's directed 2013 film Waar.
 The film stars Shaan Shahid returning as Major Mujtaba Rizvi, Aleeze Nasser, Agha Haris Durrani and Bilal Ashraf.
 Unlike the original film, which was based on true events, the sequel will be a complete fictional story.
 The film was originally going to be released in 2017.
-As of 2022, the film has yet to have a release date.
+As of 2023, the film is considered to be in Development Hell.